CySEC Regulation & Forex Brokers

 Criticism & way forward

 There is criticism of CySEC in some quarters.
-Some regulators feel that the fines levied on members for non-compliance is small, and companies are let off with a simple warning for fraudulent behaviour.
-Therefore, the MiFID constantly oversees the working of the CySEC to ensure that their regulatory guidelines are continually adjusted to bring financial firms in line with standard protocols.
+Some regulators feel that the fines levied on members for non-compliance is small, and companies are let off with a simple warning for fraudulent behavior.
+Therefore, the MiFID constantly oversees the working of the CySEC to ensure that its regulatory guidelines are continually adjusted to bring financial firms in line with standard protocols.